 12. Jeff Moss Non-executive Director American, born 1970

-Mr Moss was appointed to the Board as a Non-executive Director in 2016 and is a member of the Nominations Committee and the Strategic Security Committee.
+Mr Moss was appointed to the Board as a Non-executive Director in 2016 and is a member of the Nominations and Strategic Security Committees.

 He holds a BA in Criminal Justice from Gonzaga University.